astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/exception/control_flow.md

 For simple `try`/`except` blocks, `except TypeError:` has the same control flow as `except:`.
-There might have been an unhandled exception, but (as described in [the document on exception-handling semantics](https://astral-sh.notion.site/Exception-handler-control-flow-11348797e1ca80bb8ce1e9aedbbe439d)) that would lead to termination of the scope -- it's irrelevant to consider this possibility.
+There might have been an unhandled exception, but (as described in [the document on exception-handling semantics](https://astral-sh.notion.site/Exception-handler-control-flow-11348797e1ca80bb8ce1e9aedbbe439d)) that would lead to termination of the scope.
+It's therefore irrelevant to consider this possibility when it comes to control-flow analysis.

 ```py
 def could_raise_returns_str() -> str: